kubernetes/community/keps/sig-cli/0031-datadrivencommands.md

 	// +optional
 	Requests []ResourceRequest `json:"requests,omitempty"`

+	// OutputType is used to determine what output type to print
+	// +optional
+    OutputType OutputType `json:"outputTemplate,omitempty"`

+	// OutputTemplate is a go-template used by the kubectl client to format the server responses as command output
+	// (STDOUT).
+	//
-	// Output is a go-template used write the command output.
-It may reference values specified as flags using
+	// The template may reference values specified as flags using
 	// {{index .Flags.Strings "flag-name"}}, {{index .Flags.Ints "flag-name"}}, {{index .Flags.Bools "flag-name"}},
 	// {{index .Flags.Floats "flag-name"}}.
 	//
-	// It may also reference values from the responses that were saved using saveResponseValues
+	// The template may also reference values from the responses that were saved using saveResponseValues
-	// - {{index .Responses.Strings "response-value-name"}}.
+	// {{index .Responses.Strings "response-value-name"}}.
 	//
 	// Example:
 	// 		deployment.apps/{{index .Responses.Strings "responsename"}} created
 	//
 	// +optional
-	Output string `json:"output,omitempty"`
+	OutputTemplate string `json:"outputTemplate,omitempty"`
 }

 type ResourceOperation string

 const (
-	CREATE_RESOURCE ResourceOperation = "Create"
+	CREATE_RESOURCE ResourceOperation = "CREATE"
-	UPDATE_RESOURCE                   = "Update"
+	UPDATE_RESOURCE                   = "UPDATE"
-	DELETE_RESOURCE                   = "Delete"
+	DELETE_RESOURCE                   = "DELETE"
-	GET_RESOURCE                      = "Get"
+	GET_RESOURCE                      = "GET"
-	PATCH_RESOURCE                    = "Patch"
+	PATCH_RESOURCE                    = "PATCH"
 )

 type ResourceRequest struct {